Australian Bureau of Statistics

 For most business based collections, details of businesses are obtained from the Australian Business Register (ABR).
 This contains the names and addresses of all businesses that have a registered an Australian Business Number (ABN) with the Australian Taxation Office (ATO).

-In addition to the ABR, the ABS maintains a list of larger businesses, usually with complex structures, which it regularly profiles to ensure details are up-to-date.
+In addition to the ABR, the ABS maintains a list of businesses which it regularly profiles to ensure details are up to date.

 For some surveys, business details may be obtained from other administrative data sources.